 - If the volunteer or contributor will continue to provide their services on campus after that date a new Personal Data form will be required to extend their privileges.

-- A Personal Data Smart Form must be submitted if their unpaid non-employee status ends before the tentative end date.
+- A Personal Data HR Form must be submitted if their unpaid non-employee status ends before the tentative end date.

 ID Cards & Parking

 All volunteers are eligible to receive ID cards.
-Once the department submits a smart form appointing a volunteer, the volunteer should wait about one week and then go to the Student Wing of the Lecture Hall to receive their ID card.
+Once the department submits an HR Form appointing a volunteer, the volunteer should wait about one week and then go to the Admissions Center Room 112 to receive their ID card.
 Volunteers will have limited access with these ID cards.
-If someone is a Contributor Services Instructor or Visiting Researcher/Scholar/Professional, they will have the same access as faculty members have.
+If someone is a Contributing Services Instructor or Visiting Researcher/Scholar/Professional, they will have the same access as faculty members have.
 If a person is a volunteer and employee, their employee person type will take priority on the ID card.
 However, the volunteer status will be entered onto the person record in the system.